0x5ubt13/myToolkit/autoEnum/README.md

 - WhatWeb
 - WafW00f

-And many more doing the magic tricks!!
+And many more doing magic tricks behind the scenes!!

 ## Tools yet to implement